Using Bleach to Pass a Drug Test – Does it Work?

 According to the National Institutes of Health (NIH), bleach can burn the mouth and esophagus besides causing nausea and vomiting.
 In high concentrations, NIH says that bleach aggravates serious medical conditions including heart attacks and chronic respiratory issues.

-Dr. Kamran Afzal who works with the Mobile County Health Department affirms this saying that swallowing household bleach could cause serious burns in the mouth, esophagus, and in the stomach.
+Dr. Kamran Afzal who works with the Mobile County Health Department affirms this is saying that swallowing household bleach could cause serious burns in the mouth, esophagus, and in the stomach.

 To answer the obvious question in your head, Stephanie Knutson, a drug analysis lab technician at Sanford Health in North Dakota says that when ingested, bleach does not mask the metabolites that they look for when testing for drugs.